 Discover the beautiful island of Kos by taking part in the many outdoor activities that will keep everyone entertained during their stay.
 From windsurfing to sailing, mountain biking and scuba diving, Kos has a plethora of fun and exciting things to do under the warm Mediterranean sun.
 Read more here.

 Kos is the ideal location for those who enjoy a night out on the town while on holiday.
-With an array of clubs that keep the party going all night long, to charming cocktail bars serving up fresh and tasty drinks, Kos has it all.
+With an array of clubs in the renowned Club Zone that party all night long and charming cocktail bars serving up fresh and tasty drinks, Kos has it all.
 Kos’ nightlife attracts visitors of all ages and there is something to suit all preferences that guarantee a great night out.
 Read more here.

 Make the most of your trip to Kos and explore the island's fabulous shopping scene where you can expect to find traditional Greek products, jewellery, leather good, perfumes and souvenirs.
-Pick up something special for your loved ones from the variety of shops and markets dotted across the island.
+Pick up something special for your loved ones from the variety of shops, like Konstantinos, and explore the Market of Kos as well as various other markets dotted across the island.
 Read more here.

 Create magical memories with your family and discover the best water parks in Kos, like the Lido Waterpark.
 With large pools, thrilling water flumes and on site cafes and snack bars, parents can sit back and relax while children have the freedom to let loose and enjoy the excitement of the water parks.
 Read more here.